lutes, vihuelas, fluted-back vihuelas, baroque guitars, archlutes, chitarroni, theorbos, orpharions, bandoras, citterns.

 Sincerely, Rob Parisien".

-Rob's lute is shown in the image below, alongside a bassrider thirteen-course; both instruments were made in July 2007.
+Rob's lute is shown in the image below, alongside a bassrider thirteen-course.

 The two triple-pegbox lutes in the images above and below may at first glance seem to the same instrument; this is because the maple used for their backs came from the same plank of timber; the instrument shown above had a longer stopped string length than the one shown below, hence its having 9 tied frets on its neck, whereas the lute below has 8 tied frets.